BLM to Gather Sand Wash Wild Horses in October

 The City of Steamboat Springs is collaborating with the Colorado State Forest Service to implement a Hazard Tree Mitigation Project on Emerald Mountain this summer.
 Work is anticipated to begin on Monday July 11 and last through mid-October 2016.
 Click here to view the entire news release.

 Deerlodge Road to Undergo $5.6 Million in Improvements

 Construction to improve the road to Deerlodge Park within Dinosaur National Monument will begin on June 23, 2106.
 Construction may occur up to seven days per week on the 12.6 miles of roadway and adjacent parking areas.
 Click here to view the entire news release.

 The Little Snake Field Office encompasses 4.2 million acres of federal, state and private lands in Moffat, Routt, and Rio Blanco counties.
 Of the total area, 1.3 million acres are public lands administered by the Bureau of Land Management and 1.1 million acres of the private and state lands are underlain by federally owned minerals.
 Resource activities include: wildlife, cultural resources, grazing, energy & minerals, rights-of-ways, paleontological resources and recreation.
 For more information, click here or on "Programs" from the menu.

-Wendy Reynolds, Field Manager
+Bruce Sillitoe, Field Manager